reframejs/reframe/docs/overview.template.md

 Examples of customizations that are easy to achieve:
  - Custom server
-   - Add server routes to create RESTful/GraphQL API endpoints, authentication endpoints, etc.
+   - Add server routes to add RESTful/GraphQL API endpoints, authentication endpoints, etc.
    - Custom hapi server config.
 (Reframe, by default, uses the hapi server framework.)
    - Use a process manager such as PM2.
    - etc.